nuvalis/JS-KMOM710/app/content/index.md

 Features and Roadmap
 =====================
 This plugin has all the basic features for modal dialogs powered by JSON/Ajax calls.
-Future updates may include more animations and refining existing features.

     You can do this:
     1. Retrieve HTML/Content from JSON.